Oxford press pays out in Africa graft cases

 Oxford Publishing Limited, agreed to pay 1.9 million pounds ($2.98 million) after the SFO initiated court action.
-Its parent company Oxford University Press (OUP) admitted “improper behaviour”.
+Its parent company Oxford University Press (OUP) admitted “improper behavior”.

 The World Bank conducted a separate investigation into OUP’s Tanzania and Kenya-based subsidiaries which it said paid off government officials for two text books contracts relating to World Bank-financed education projects.